Contributed By Araújo e Policastro Advogados

 Lost profits consist of the loss of income the aggrieved party would have achieved had it not been affected by the unlawful conduct.

 Under Brazilian law, moral damage is awarded for a violation either of personal rights in relation to a person’s honour, or of the reputation, image and goodwill of a company or other legal entity.
-Likewise, the STJ’s Binding Precedent No 227 establishes that corporate entities have standing to claim moral damages.
+Likewise, the STJ’s Binding Precedent No 227 establishes that corporate entities have the standing to claim moral damages.
 Therefore, moral damages are awarded to corporate entities whenever the infringement affects the off-balance sheet value of a company, including its name, reputation, credit, and tradition within that market.

 Furthermore, the STJ’s Binding Precedent No 37 sets forth the possibility of cumulative monetary and moral damages derived from the same fact.